 President Duhalde's economic program initially centered on abandoning the currency board and the peso's 1-to-1 peg with the dollar in favor of a dual exchange rate system with a highly devalued peso.
 Bank loans were converted to pesos at the 1-to-1 rate, but dollar savings and checking accounts were guaranteed, although frozen as converted certificates of deposits for at least one year.
 Restrictions were also placed on bank withdrawals.
-The mismatch in the conversion treatment of bank deposits and liabilities, and a Supreme Court ruling calling the bank withdrawal restrictions unconstitutional, forced Duhalde to abandon the dual exchange rate, let the peso float, convert all accounts to pesos, but convert deposits to pesos at the previous official rate of 1.4 pesos to the dollar.
-Government bonds are to be issued to cover banking losses created under this plan.
+The mismatch in the conversion rate of bank deposits and liabilities, and a Supreme Court ruling calling the bank withdrawal restrictions unconstitutional, forced Duhalde to abandon the dual exchange rate, let the peso float, convert all accounts to pesos, but convert deposits to pesos at the previous official rate of 1.4 pesos to the dollar.
 Although these changes were in keeping with IMF and U.S. policy preferences for Argentina, they represent only a beginning of the process of political and economic reconstruction the country faces.

-Duhalde must also restructure Argentina's massive foreign debt and is attempting to negotiate a \$15-20 billion IMF assistance package that, barring an acceptable economic plan, faces resistence from the United States and the IMF.
-Tax reform, fiscal tightening, and establishing a monetary anchor to manage inflation are also cornerstones to Argentina's financial credibility.
+Duhalde must also restructure Argentina's massive foreign debt and is attempting to negotiate an IMF assistance package that will require creation of an acceptable economic plan to gain U.S. and IMF support.
+Tax reform, fiscal tightening, and establishing a monetary anchor to manage inflation are also cornerstones to Argentina's financial credibility, which has yet to materialize fully.

-The new program faces many challenges and is highly unpopular given the financial hardships it places on the Argentine people.
-Foreigners are unsure whether to continue operating in Argentina.
-Recapitalizing the banking system is critical to restarting the economy.
-This will require IMF and other international assistance, which has been impeded by questions over Argentina's policy direction and its populist rhetoric.
-Implications for moving ahead expeditiously on the Free Trade Area of the Americas (FTAA) and for tightening U.S.-Argentine relations are now less certain.
-Under these circumstances, the world is watching to see if Argentina's economic and political situation deteriorates further.
+The new program faces many challenges, both political and economic, and is highly unpopular given the financial hardships it places on the Argentine people.
+Foreign investors are also unsure whether to continue operating in Argentina.
+Recapitalizing and eliminating restrictions on the banking system are critical aspects to restarting the economy and reducing social tensions.
+This will require IMF and other international assistance, which has been impeded by questions over Argentina's policy direction.
+In addition, the Argentine government faces deep institutional reform before it is likely to win back the confidence of the Argentine people, many of whom have expressed distrust of the state for abandoning fundamental social, legal, and economic contracts.
+The implications for broader policy issues, such as moving ahead on the Free Trade Area of the Americas (FTAA) and maintaining close ties with the United States, are now less certain.
+Under these circumstances, the world is watching to see if Argentina's economic and political situation deteriorates further, as many expect.
 The crisis has also raised questions about the role of the IMF and whether it might have encouraged a different course for Argentina at an earlier date, when the costs of transitioning from its convertibility plan would have been much lower.